jeraldrich/viminit/README.md

 # viminit
 My vim config.
-This script is dumb, simple, and has no dependencies.
+This script is dumb, simple, and has no dependencies (no rubygems).
 Works on linux, freebsd, osx.

 Designed to work like atom/sublime using only keyboard.